Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

 ## Features

-**Navigation Bar :** Allows users to navigate to all sections of the site in a simply manner and return to the Home page from any page
+**Navigation Bar :** Allows users to navigate to all sections of the site in a simply manner and return to the Home page from any page.

-**Hero Image :** The Hero image shows a running event with a zoom effect , additionally a call to action button invites users to join the club immediately
+**Hero Image :** The Hero image shows a running event with a zoom effect , additionally a call to action button invites users to join the club immediately.
 **About and Testimonial sections:** Provides a brief summary about the formation of the club and its running ideologies.
-The testimonials display positive feedback from members
+The testimonials display positive feedback from members.

-**Plans:** This displays another call to action button to invite users to join the site and a selection of training plans that are selected via check boxes
+**Plans:** This displays another call to action button to invite users to join the site. and a selection of training plans that are selected via check boxes.
 **Sign Up Modal:** A modal pop up box is triggered when a user clicks on either sign up button to allow them to enter personal details and sign up to the club.

-**Clubs:** Provides working links to running based websites
+**Clubs:** Provides working links to running based websites.

-**Gallery:** Displays members images
+**Gallery:** Displays members images.
 **Footer:** Displays club address and contact number and linkds to social media sites.

 ## Future Implimentations

-Connect modal pop-up to a live database to capture new user details
+Connect modal pop-up to a live database to capture new user details.

-Add a sign in function / button with validation to check whether users are current members
+Add a sign in function / button with validation to check whether users are current members.

-Add functionality to restrict non members from selecting plans
+Add functionality to restrict non members from selecting plans.
 Add functionality to allow plans to be ordered.
-(Order Button to be added)
+(Order Button to be added).
+Updates as to when new plans have been added.
+Ability to add testimonials.
+Ability to add images.

 ## Testing